-In some environments (in particular, browser based environments), a client does not have access to the various Unicode and internationalization libraries necessary to properly prep and normalize a JID.
-For those situations, this protocol defines a way for a client to ask a server to normalize a JID on its behalf.
+Furthermore, in some environments, especially ones like IoT where devices with constraint resources are used, a client may not have access to the various Unicode and internationalization libraries necessary to properly normalize a JID.
+For those situations, this protocol can be used by a client to ask a server to normalize a JID on its behalf.

-If a server supports JID prep queries, it MUST specify the 'urn:xmpp:jidprep:0' feature in its service discovery information features as specified in Service Discovery (XEP-0030) and the Entity Capabilities profile specified in Entity Capabilities (XEP-0115) .
+If a server supports JID Prep queries, it MUST specify the 'urn:xmpp:jidprep:1' feature in its service discovery information features as specified in Service Discovery (XEP-0030) .

-If a client has the ability to perform the prepping and normalization process itself, it SHOULD NOT make a JID prep request to the server.
+If a client has the ability to perform the normalization process itself, it SHOULD NOT make use of the protocol defined herein.

-Upon a successful response, the client SHOULD cache the result, mapping the original JID to the normalized version.
+Upon a successful response, it is RECOMMENDED that the client caches the result, mapping the original JID to the normalized version.

-As the process for normalizing a JID can be resource intensive, there is a possibility for denial of service attacks.
+As the process for normalizing and validating a JID can be resource intensive, there is a possibility for denial of service attacks.
 A server MAY rate limit the number of requests to prevent such attacks.
-Likewise, the server MAY only respond to requests from users that are local to the server.
+Likewise, the server MAY restrict access to the service torequests from users that are local to the server or otherwhise trusted.

 This document requires no interaction with the Internet Assigned Numbers Authority (IANA) .